 - Data frames hold a spreadsheet like table.
 The observations are the rows and the covariates are the columns.
-Columns share the same type. - Data frames can be operated as matrices and be indexed with two subscripts.
+Values in a column share the same type. - Data frames can be operated as matrices and be indexed with two subscripts.

 Creation and manipulation